lklok66/ice/objc/demo/Cocoa/chat/README.txt

 The demo, by default, connects to a chat server hosted on demo.zeroc.com.
 The server accepts both secure and non-secure connections through Glacier2.
-You may use any username and password when connecting.
+You may use any user name and password when connecting.

 If you would like to run your own server, or are otherwise interested